Kevin Durant: Early life

-Prior to the start of the season, he committed to the University of Texas at Austin.
-He had visited University of Connecticut and University of North Carolina, and said he considered Duke University, University of Kentucky and University of Louisville.
-When asked why he chose a college with a lesser-known program, he said, "Wanted to set my own path."
+Prior to the start of the season, Durant committed to the University of Texas at Austin.
+He had visited University of Connecticut and University of North Carolina, and said that he considered Duke University, University of Kentucky and University of Louisville.
+When Durant was asked why he chose a college with a lesser-known program, Durant said, "Wanted to set my own path."

-At the end of the year, he was named the Washington Post All-Met Basketball Player of the Year, as well as the Most Valuable Player of the 2006 McDonald's All-American Game.
+At the end of the year, Durant was named the Washington Post All-Met Basketball Player of the Year, as well as the Most Valuable Player of the 2006 McDonald's All-American Game.
 He was widely regarded as the second-best high school prospect of 2006, behind Greg Oden.

 Durant had stated that he would have declared for the 2006 NBA draft if the NBA had not introduced the one-and-done rule, where his favorite team growing up, the Toronto Raptors, had the first overall pick.

 College career

 For the 2006–07 college season, Durant—who had grown to —averaged 25.8 points, 11.1 rebounds, and 1.3 assists per game for the Texas Longhorns.
 Texas finished the season with a 25–10 record overall and a 12–4 record in conference.
-Awarded a 4 seed in the NCAA Tournament, Texas won its first round match-up against New Mexico State but was upset in the second round by USC despite a 30-point and 9-rebound performance from Durant.
+Awarded a #4 seed in the NCAA Tournament, Texas won its first round match-up against New Mexico State but was upset in the second round by USC despite a 30-point and 9-rebound performance from Durant.
 For his outstanding play, Durant was recognized as the unanimous national player of the year, winning the John R. Wooden Award, the Naismith College Player of the Year Award, and all eight other widely recognized honors and awards.
 This made Durant the first freshman to win any of the national player of the year awards.
 Following the season, he declared for the NBA draft.
-His No. 35 jersey was later retired by the Longhorns.
+Durant's No. 35 jersey was later retired by the Longhorns.